• Free shipping

 Key Differences Between 2G and 3G Astroturf

-With artificial turf carpet, sand and rubber infill, aswell as the density of the turf carpet fibres and the base are what sets 2G and 3G pitches apart, and is what testing criteria is based on.
+With artificial turf carpet, sand and rubber infill, as well as the density of the turf carpet fibres and the base are what sets 2G and 3G pitches apart, and is what testing criteria is based on.
 Let's look at the synthetic pitch profile for both in more detail.

 1. Fibre Length and Density: